Iran–North Korea relations: Military weapons

-Since the 1980s North Korea has become known as a reliable supplier of arms to other countries including Iran.
-Weapons sales between North Korea and Iran increased significantly during the Iran-Iraq war.
+Since the 1980s, North Korea has become known as a reliable supplier of arms to many countries including Iran.
+Weapons sales between North Korea and Iran increased significantly during the Iran-Iraq war, North Korea supported Iran during the war by providing arms and weapons.
 This weapons sale relationship has expanded into further military cooperation including in the development of and exchange of nuclear technology.
 This relationship has also involved Syria.

-During the Persian Gulf War North Korea is said to have supplied Iran with a range of arms including artillery, anti-aircraft machine guns, mortars, ammunition, tanks, small arms, naval mines and anti-tank and surface-to-air missile systems.
+During the Persian Gulf War, North Korea is said to have supplied Iran with a range of arms including artillery, anti-aircraft machine guns, mortars, ammunition, tanks, small arms, naval mines and anti-tank and surface-to-air missile systems.
 In December 2009, in contravention of an arms embargo imposed on North Korea, a shipment of North Korean arms, said to be en route for Iran, according to the Congressional Research Service, was intercepted in Thailand.
 These weapons included rocket launchers and surface-to-air missile parts.

 In addition to weapons, North Korea and Iran have an active exchange of military expertise particularly in relation to special operations and underground facilities.
 North Korea is thought to have trained Iranian operators in these advanced infiltration techniques.

-In March 2013 North Korea and Iran, as well as Syria, blocked a UN Arms Trade Treaty aimed at setting "standards for all cross-border transfers of conventional weapons".
+In March 2013, North Korea and Iran, as well as Syria, blocked a UN Arms Trade Treaty aimed at setting "standards for all cross-border transfers of conventional weapons".

 Arms expert Jeffrey Lewis claims that the second stage of North Korea's Hwasong-14 ICBM is similar to the upper stages designed for the Iranian space launch vehicles.

+United States strikes on Iranian nuclear sites

+Following the United States strikes on Iranian nuclear sites, North Korea strongly condemned the U.S. attack on Iran, describing it as a violation of Iran's territorial integrity and security interests.